Many people love to fall asleep on their stomachs. Possibly this is a throw back fom when they were infants.

 - If your arm is under your head, it causes numbness and tingling (dysesthesia) to your arm and hand.

 In 1992 US pediatricians sent out an important mandate: Babies should NOT sleep on their stomachs.
 As a result of this action, the incident of SIDS (sudden infant death syndrome) decreased by a whopping 50% - a huge number in medical statistics.

 In my practice, I can usually tell if a person is a stomach sleeper when reading their x-rays.
 Typically seen are cervical bone spurs in people as young as 35 with no history of injury to the area.
-The common cause, in my opinion, and one more anecdotal than empirical: stomach sleeping.
-This is usually confirmed by the patient.
-This is what bone spurs look like.
+Often these people are stomach sleepers.
+This is what bone spurs look like:

 It's hard to break the habit of stomach sleeping.
-The best way is to start to sleep on your side with a pillow tucked tightly to your chest.
+The best way is to start by sleeping on your side with a pillow tucked tightly to your chest.
 This discourages rolling onto your stomach.
 It takes about a month to break the habit.